fair-workflows/nanopub/CONTRIBUTING.md

 1. create the pull request, e.g. following the instructions [here](https://help.github.com/articles/creating-a-pull-request/).

 In case you feel like you've made a valuable contribution, but you don't know how to write or run tests for it, or how to generate the documentation: don't let this discourage you from making the pull request; we can help you!
 Just go ahead and submit the pull request, but keep in mind that you might be asked to append additional commits to your pull request.

-## You want to update the nanopub-java dependency
-Run `bin/nanopub-java --download` and move the generated nanopub-*-jar-with-dependencies.jar file to `nanopub/lib/` folder.